Center for Disability Resources (CDR)

 Staff

-P4 is facilitated through the work of three supervisors and three masters of social work interns collaborating with law enforcement, local school districts, and participating school- and community-based mental health.
+P4 is facilitated through the work of supervisors and masters of social work interns collaborating with law enforcement, local school districts, and participating school- and community-based mental health.

 Let’s meet them!